-Eligible entities include, but are not limited to: local public health agencies, school districts, law enforcement, and entities with publicly accessible AEDs, which include but are not limited to public universities, recreation centers, shopping centers, and workplaces.
+Eligible entities include, but are not limited to: local public health agencies, school districts, harm reduction agencies, law enforcement, and entities with publicly accessible AEDs, which include but are not limited to recreation centers, shopping centers, and workplaces.

 Ineligible entities: healthcare settings and pharmacies.